-

 Employees who want to improve their health have many options at Drexel — as the story of Jerome Wilson shows.
 When the loans specialist came to work for Drexel a few years ago, he trained both brain and brawn to shed 140 pounds and keep his weight where he wants it.

-Putting together a large-scale fashion exhibition is so much more than simply placing garments on mannequins.
+Putting together a large-scale fashion exhibition much more than simply placing garments on mannequins.
 It takes careful planning, hard work and a collection worth showing.
-See what went into the exhibition helping put Drexel on the fashion map that is currently showing in the Leonard Pearlstein Gallery.
+See what went into the exhibition currently showing in the Leonard Pearlstein Gallery that's putting Drexel on the fashion map.

 These statistics, facts and stories highlight the best that the co-op program has to offer for students in each and every school and college at Drexel.